Time for Inclusive Education: 2017: Scottish Parliament majority

 In February 2017 sixty seven Members of the Scottish Parliament had signed TIE's campaign pledge, committing their support to the group's strategic proposals for LGBT inclusive education - including teacher training, legislation and curricular inclusion.
 The move places the Scottish Parliament as the first in the world to indicate majority support for the teaching of LGBT issues in schools.
 Speaking at the time, a TIE spokesperson stated that "It is important to recognise that this parliamentary mandate for our calls is a historical moment in the push for equal rights in Scotland", while Scottish Conservative MSP Ross Thomson claimed that "TIE have put the issue of LGBTI-inclusive education firmly to the top of the political agenda."
-Party leaders Richard Leonard, Patrick Harvie and Willie Rennie are among the MSPs who have signed.
+Former party leaders Richard Leonard, Patrick Harvie and Willie Rennie were among the MSPs who signed.
 By February 2018, seventy MSPs had pledged their support, along with thirty five of Scotland's MPs - meaning that a majority of all of the nation's parliamentarians had endorsed the campaign.

 2017: Governmental working group

 In March 2017, a resolution calling on the Scottish Government to form a joint working group with TIE was debated and passed at the SNP's Spring Conference in Aberdeen.
 The resolution, moved by the SNP Youth, was supported by senior party politicians and many delegates spoke of their personal experiences of homophobia at school.
 The proposal for a working group was taken from TIE's strategy paper, which was released publicly in 2016.
-Following this, the Scottish Government formed the working group with TIE, and other relevant bodies, in order to implement the proposals outlined in TIE's campaign pledge - which has been supported by a majority of MSPs.
+Following this, the Scottish Government formed the working group with education bodies in order to implement the proposals outlined in TIE's campaign pledge - which has been supported by a majority of MSPs.
+Representatives included Education Scotland, Equality and Human Rights Commission and Scottish Catholic Education Services alongside parents, youth organisations and LGBT charities.

 On 19 April 2017, during a parliamentary debate on TIE led by Scottish Labour MSP Monica Lennon, the Scottish Government formally announced the launch of the working group.
-Members of the group will be tasked with the implementation of TIE's proposals and include representatives from: TIE, Stonewall Scotland, LGBT Youth Scotland, Educational Institute of Scotland, Equality and Human Rights Commission and the Scottish Catholic Education Services, amongst others.
-Campaigners and MSPs from all parties have insisted that the group must lead to "tangible action" and cannot delay.
+Members of the group were tasked with the implementation of LGBT inclusive education.
+Campaigners and MSPs from all parties insisted that the group must lead to "tangible action" and cannot delay.

 The group concluded policy recommendations in August 2018, and its LGBTI Inclusive Education Report to the Scottish Ministers was launched in the Scottish Parliament in November 2018.